 The shrub itself is gorgeous, with dark twisting stems and bright silver foliage.
 It tops out around 6 feet, and goes especially well with rubber rabbitbrush.
 Plant in any dry sunny spot where you want no-hassle shrubs.
 Goes great with bunchgrasses, especially prairie junegrass, idaho fescue, and bluebunch wheatgrass.

-big basin sagebrush
+big mountain sagebrush